2025–26 AS Roma season

-The 2025–26 season is the 99th season in the history of Associazione Sportiva Roma, and the club's 74th consecutive season in the Italian top flight.
-In addition to the domestic league, the club is also participating in the Coppa Italia and the UEFA Europa League.
+The 2025–26 season was the 99th season in the history of Associazione Sportiva Roma, and the club's 74th consecutive season in the Italian top flight.
+In addition to the domestic league, the club also participated in the Coppa Italia and the UEFA Europa League.

 Season chronology

-On 6 June 2025, Italian manager Gian Piero Gasperini was announced to be the new head coach at AS Roma, taking over from club legend Claudio Ranieri.
-At the same time, Ranieri was promoted to 'manager and senior advisor to ownership' and retired from football management.
+On 6 June 2025, long-time Atalanta manager Gian Piero Gasperini was announced to be the new head coach at Roma, taking over from club legend Claudio Ranieri.
+At the same time, Ranieri was promoted to "manager and senior advisor to ownership", and retired from football management.
+However, Ranieri would leave his role as advisor and depart Roma altogether on 24 April 2026, following a reported spat with Gasperini.

+On 25 January 2026, in matchday 22 of the Serie A against Milan, Roma drew 1–1, marking their first league draw since 13 April 2025 against Lazio during matchday 32 of the previous campaign.

+Despite sitting out of the top four since March, Roma ended the Serie A season with a five-match win streak, and on 24 May 2026, following a 2–0 win away at Hellas Verona on the final matchday, secured a third-place league finish, earning their first UEFA Champions League qualification since the 2018–19 season and the first under the Friedkin administration.